What is +P and +P+ Pistol Ammo

 Source: SAAMI Z299.3 Centerfire Pistol & Revolver

-All things being equal, by boosting the pressure the velocity and energy of the round go up so they hit harder.
-Something that you often want in a defensive caliber but there are limits lest you have over penetration, etc. It’s also important to always point out that energy levels are not a substitute for accurate shot placement.
+All things being equal, by boosting the pressure, then the velocity and energy of the round go up.
+In short, a +P pressure load hits harder with the same bullet.
+That’s something that you often want in a defensive caliber but there are limits lest you have over penetration, etc. It’s also important to always point out that energy levels are not a substitute for accurate shot placement.

 These are IMI 124 grain die cut 9mm +P hollow points.
 IMI dipped the tips in black paint so they are easy to identify as +P – not all firms do that.
 What ammo makers should do, and IMI did, was to ensure the headstamp on the case clearly identifies the load as +P.